Coleridge-Initiative/big-data-and-social-science/docs/09-ChapterNetworks.md

 atomistic actors that occupy the markets of neo-classical theory and the tightly managed hierarchies that are the traditional object of inquiry of sociologists and organizational theorists.

-**Structure:**

--   What is network analysis useful for? - motivating examples and use cases
--   What is network analysis
--   What are graphs - types of graphs, vocabulary
--   Representation, etc.
--   How to create networks?
--   How to analyze networks?
--   network measures - definitions
--   Network visualization
--   Answering questions through network analysis
--   More examples
--   Tools
--   Summary

 Introduction